likecoin/likecoin-wordpress/likecoin/readme.txt

 == Installation ==

 1. Activate the plugin.
-2. Make sure you have installed MetaMask browser extension, unlocked it, and have a valid LikeCoin ID associated with the address.
+2. Make sure you have installed MetaMask browser extension, unlocked it, and have a valid Liker ID associated with the address.
-Please refer to "How to register a LikeCoin ID?" if you don't have a LikeCoin ID yet.
+Please refer to "How to register a Liker ID?" if you don't have a Liker ID yet.
 3. Go to the LikeCoin plugin settings page.
 Enable displaying of LikeButton in "Site LikeButton Display Setting".
 4. Go to "Your LikeButton" in the plugin settings.
-Click Connect to LikeCoin ID, a MetaMask popup should appear, asking you to sign the Login message.
-Sign the message to fetch your LikeCoin ID.
+Click Connect to Liker ID, a MetaMask popup should appear, asking you to sign the Login message.
+Sign the message to fetch your Liker ID.
 5. You should see a LikeButton in every post authored by you.

 == Frequently Asked Questions ==

-= How to register a LikeCoin ID? =
+= How to register a Liker ID? =
 Please refer to [this step-by-step instruction](https://help.like.co/likecoin-faq/newbies/registering-likecoin-id-on-computer).

-= Why is there no LikeButton after I edited other's post? = Post author's account must be linked to a LikeCoin ID for the LikeButton to show in posts.
+= Why is there no LikeButton after I edited other's post? = Post author's account must be linked to a Liker ID for the LikeButton to show in posts.
 Please login the LikeCoin plugin with the author's WordPress account once before editing with other editor account.
-You can also use the "Site LikeCoin ID" option to force all posts to use a site-wise LikeCoin ID.
+You can also use the "Site Liker ID" option to force all posts to use a site-wise Liker ID.

 == Screenshots ==